-Where can I get information about fall housing and move-in?
+Where can I find information about housing and move-in?

 Watch Cornell Housing's move-in page for arrival instructions.

 U.S. embassies and consulates in some countries have long waits for visa appointments.
-How will this affect my ability to study in person at Cornell this fall?
+Will this affect my ability to study at Cornell?

-I begin my program in fall 2022, but the earliest available visa appointments are after classes start or in 2023.
+The earliest available visa appointments are after classes start.
 What should I do?